 You typically see your doctor for an annual checkup and when you get sick.
 But, taking care of your mental health is just as important as addressing your physical health.
 Mental illness can affect anyone, and it's important to treat it just like you would a physical ailment.

-If you can recognize a few of the key symptoms of depression — prolonged sadness, loss of interest in activities you once enjoyed, loss of energy, feelings of worthlessness, or difficulty thinking, concentrating or making decisions — talk to your personal doctor.
+If you can recognize a few of the key symptoms of depression — prolonged sadness, loss of interest in activities you once enjoyed, loss of energy, feelings of worthlessness, or difficulty thinking, concentrating or making decisions — talk to your primary care provider.
 They will help you better understand what could be causing your symptoms and discuss potential treatment options.

 The good news: Depression is treatable, and most people start feeling better in a few weeks with the right treatment plan.
-If you don’t have a personal doctor, log in or register for myWellmark® to find one Opens New Window.
+If you don’t have a primary care provider, log in or register for myWellmark® to find one Secure Site.
 Or, if you want to pursue therapy as a treatment option, you can also use myWellmark to check your benefits before making an appointment.